 Several questions should be considered when designing a Knowledge Café before running it.
-Not all of them apply to every situation, and they should be reflected on and refined iteratively, not in strict sequence.
+Not all of them apply to every situation, and they should be reflected on and refined iteratively, rather than in a strict sequence.

 - What is the purpose of the Café?

-The place to start is to identify the purpose of the Café.
+The first step is to identify the purpose of the Café.
 This could be about gaining a deeper understanding of a topic, or it could be about increasing engagement, surfacing problems, building relationships, breaking down silos, generating ideas, stimulating action, or more.

 Usually, there is a prime purpose and one or more secondary purposes.
-For example, the prime objective might be understanding an issue better; a secondary purpose might be learning about the Knowledge Café process or building relationships.
+For example, the primary objective might be to gain a better understanding of an issue; a secondary purpose might be to learn about the Knowledge Café process or build relationships.

 - What is the context?